Skip to content

 Common Questions

-What is GAIA-X and why was it created?
+What is GAIA-X and does it work?

 Background

 GAIA-X is a European initiative to create a federated, interoperable cloud and data infrastructure governed by European standards of transparency, portability, and sovereignty.
-Launched jointly by France and Germany in 2019 and formalised as an association in 2021, it brings together European cloud providers, industrial companies, and research institutions to define technical standards for data sharing that are not controlled by US hyperscalers.
+Launched jointly by France and Germany in 2019 and formalised as an association in 2021, it brings together European cloud providers, industrial companies, and research institutions to define technical standards for data sharing not controlled by US hyperscalers.
 The core ambition is to allow European data to flow between providers without creating lock-in to Amazon, Microsoft, or Google.

-GAIA-X has had a troubled history.
-The project was criticised after US hyperscalers such as AWS, Microsoft, and Google joined as members in 2021, prompting accusations that it had been captured by the very companies it was supposed to challenge.
+GAIA-X has had a troubled trajectory.
+The project was criticised after US hyperscalers including AWS, Microsoft, and Google joined as members in 2021, prompting accusations of capture by the companies it was supposed to challenge.
 Several founding members withdrew or reduced participation.
-As of 2025, the initiative has refocused on defining technical specification frameworks (data spaces) for specific sectors, including automotive (Catena-X), health, agriculture, and finance, rather than attempting to build a competing cloud platform from scratch.
-Sovereign cloud spend in Europe is forecast to triple by 2027 to over €60 billion, creating the market that GAIA-X standards are designed to govern.
+By 2025 the initiative had refocused on defining technical data-space frameworks for specific sectors — automotive (Catena-X), health, agriculture, and finance — rather than attempting to build a competing cloud platform from scratch.
+As of April 2026, GAIA-X's four-tier sovereignty classification coexists with the European Commission's separate SEAL (Sovereignty European Assurance Level) framework, which grades institutional cloud contracts from SEAL-1 to SEAL-3.
+The Commission's €180m sovereign cloud procurement used the SEAL framework rather than GAIA-X's own tier structure, with three awardees at SEAL-3 and one — S3NS — at SEAL-2, a result CISPE characterised as "sovereignty washing."
+At the Sovereign Tech Europe conference in Brussels, GAIA-X was absent from the keynote agenda.

 GAIA-X remains controversial as a measure of European cloud sovereignty.
-Sceptics argue it has become a standards body of limited practical relevance, captured by incumbents and unable to direct procurement away from US providers.
-Supporters argue its data space frameworks are gaining real traction in industrial sectors and represent the only viable path to interoperability at European scale.
-The arrival of the EU Cloud and AI Development Act (CADA) in 2025 adds a policy overlay that could either reinforce or compete with GAIA-X's ambitions depending on implementation.
+Sceptics argue it has become a standards body of limited practical relevance, with the Commission now operating its own competing SEAL framework for institutional procurement.
+Supporters argue its data space frameworks are gaining traction in industrial sectors and represent the only viable PATH to interoperability at European scale.
+Sovereign cloud spend is forecast to triple to over €60 billion by 2027; whether GAIA-X or SEAL becomes the governance standard for that market is an unresolved question Brussels has not answered.